SapphireSlash/S.S.I.L/SSIWL.md

 Copyright (Copyright Holder)

-The main difference between the licenses
+The main difference between this and the SSIL license is that this license allows images to be modified

-This license allows for images to be distributed, embedded and integrated in an unmodified form.
+This license allows for images to be distributed, embedded and integrated in both unmodified and/or modified forms.

 This license is offered in an "as is" format.

 ## Usage Rights

-You may distribute these images, embed them into a website or integrate them into a video or photo in it’s unmodified form.
+You may distribute these images, embed them into a website or integrate them into a video or photo in both unmodified and modified form.

 When doing any of those things you have to credit the copyright holder in some way shape or form.

 ## Restrictions

-You may not modify and/or sell these images in any form, unless you get permission from the copyright holder to do so.
+You may not sell these images in any form, unless you get permission from the copyright holder to do so.

 You also shouldn’t put these images into an AI.